jgibbins1990/NFL_GPS_tracking_project/README.md

 ![](images/p1_pf_36_inf.png)

+In the above frame (36) we see the offense has moved the ball to the QB Matt Ryan.
+He will now attempt to pass the ball to one of the offensive receivers and the defensive players will attempt to prevent the pass being completed or block the progress of the receiver.

 #### Pass Forward + 0.5 s - frame 41

 ![](images/p1_p5_41.png)

+In the above frame (41) the pass is made and the ball is travelling towards the intended receiver.

 #### Pass Forward + 1 s - frame 46